 After the 9/11 tragedy, judges and county clerks reported a noticeable increase in couples wanting to get married.
 This was especially true in locales near military bases.
 This is not something new.
 Take a look at the reasons couples quickly got married after the San Francisco 1906 earthquake.
 But national tragedies aren't the only things that make couples rush to the altar.
 Getting married in a hurry isn't necessarily a problem if you're doing it for the right reasons.

 Before you and your partner take that first big step down the aisle, it's prudent to ask yourselves a few questions first.

 Are You Past the Infatuation Phase?

-We're not saying the hurried marriages of couples who quickly decided to get married are doomed to face divorce court some day.
+This isn't to say that the marriages of couples who raced down the aisle are doomed to face divorce court some day.
 However, the odds are against them.
 The romance novels and movies showing quickie marriages often don't show the reality of a couple's life later in their journey together.

 Questions to Consider

-Ask yourself these questions before you rush to the alter:
+Ask yourself these questions before you rush to the altar:

 - Why do you really want to get married?

 - Do you and your partner have similar life goals?